The 5-Step Checklist for eCommerce Website Redesign

 Main / Blog / The 5-Step Checklist for eCommerce Website Redesign

-In this article, you'll find an actionable checklist for website redesign.
-Later, there's a list of our top features for eCommerce sites, and the Dinarys business case for why regular redesigns are vital to growth.
+In this article, you'll find an actionable checklist for a website redesign.
+Later, there's a list of our top features for eCommerce sites and the Dinarys business case for why regular redesigns are vital to growth.

 So, what goes into a website redesign?
 Here's an overview of our typical project plan.

 Before placing a single image or writing a single line of code, you should determine the business goals you plan to achieve with the website redesign.
 Taking time to define your goals ahead of time will keep the project on track and avoid wasted time and effort.

 - Create a list of elements that define the redesigned site.
 Your site should have a consistent look and feel across every page.
 Take the time to list the elements that make the site a cohesive experience.